11 Sampling and Analytical Methods

 - NH DES (2019) New Hampshire Department of Environmental Services, Laboratory Testing Guidelines for Per- and Polyfluoroalkyl Substances (PFAS) at Waste Sites, 2019

-A comprehensive project-specific quality assurance project plan (QAPP) should be created to address PFAS-specific considerations.
-If a QAPP is not created for a project, the sampling and quality assurance and quality control elements outlined in Section 11.1.6 should be included in site-specific work plans.
+A work plan, such as a comprehensive project-specific quality assurance project plan (QAPP), should be created to address PFAS-specific considerations.
+If a work plan is not created for a project, the sampling and quality assurance and quality control (QA/QC) elements outlined in Section 11.1.6 should be included in site-specific work plans.
 If regulatory procedures, methods, or guidelines are inconsistent with the needs of a PFAS sampling program, the governing agency should be contacted directly to determine if an exception can be made or an alternate approach is needed.
-A CSM should be completed as part of the QAPP, including information on previous site uses, PFAS use/manufacturing/handling practices, other possible contaminants and their uses, and/or related remediation activities (for example, granular activated carbon (GAC), in situ treatments, or dig and haul) to determine all possible source areas of PFAS.
+A CSM should be completed as part of the work plan, including information on previous site uses, PFAS use/manufacturing/handling practices, other possible contaminants and their uses, and/or related remediation activities (for example, granular activated carbon (GAC), in situ treatments, or dig and haul) to determine all possible source areas of PFAS.
 Because PFAS is not typically analyzed along with other parameters at traditional remediation sites, and analytical methods are only recently becoming standardized, previous or ongoing remediation of other contaminants of concern can add a layer of complexity to a site’s geochemistry and the fate and transport of PFAS.

-Communication with the laboratory before, during, and after sampling is conducted is critical in ensuring that project needs are met.
+Communication with the laboratory before, during, and after sampling is conducted, is critical in ensuring that project needs are met.
 If a sample is from an area known or suspected to be highly contaminated with PFAS, it is important that this is communicated to the laboratory.
-Chain of custody should indicate samples that potentially contain a high concentration of PFAS.
+The chain–of–custody (COC) form should indicate samples that potentially contain a high concentration of PFAS.
 The laboratory should screen all samples to select the necessary sample preparation procedures and to avoid contamination of their laboratory equipment and contamination of other field samples.

-Any water used for field sample blanks (for example, field and decontamination blanks) should be supplied by the laboratory performing the analysis.
+Any water used for field QC blanks (for example, field and decontamination blanks) should be supplied by the laboratory performing the analysis.
 The laboratory should provide documentation verifying that the supplied water is PFAS-free.
 “PFAS-free” is the project-defined concentration that associated blank concentrations must be below (for example, less than the detection limit or less than half the limit of quantitation (LOQ)) to ensure an unacceptable bias is not introduced into the sampling and analysis processes.
-The QAPP should clearly state the project’s definition of PFAS-free.
+The work plan should clearly state the project’s definition of “PFAS-free.”
 Review of the laboratory’s standard definition of “PFAS-free” upfront is necessary to ensure that it meets project needs and is a critical step in laboratory selection for a project.
-Documentation of verification of PFAS-free water used in sampling should be required to be maintained for data validation purposes.
+Laboratories verify the PFAS content of each batch of supplied water through analysis.
+Documentation of this verification should be maintained for data validation purposes and should be reviewed by the project team to ensure that the project’s definition of “PFAS-free” is met.
+If the water was not supplied by the laboratory, a sample of the water used in the field should be sent to the laboratory for testing.

 Many materials used in environmental sampling can potentially contain PFAS.
 There is limited published research or guidance on how certain materials used by field staff or in sampling equipment affect sample results (see Denly et al. 2019; Rodowa et al. 2020).
 However, a conservative approach is recommended to exclude materials known to contain the PFAS that are the target of the analysis from a sampling regimen, and such an approach should be documented accordingly in the QAPP.
 Obtain and review all Safety Data Sheets (SDSs) before considering materials for use during PFAS sampling, as product manufacturing formulations can change over time.
 If PFAS are listed on the SDS, it is recommended that piece of equipment/supply not be utilized.
 Exclusion from the SDS does not necessarily mean the equipment/supply is not contaminated with PFAS.
 PFAS could have been used not as a component of the equipment/supply, but as a material used in the manufacturing process itself (for example, mist suppressant or mold coating).
 This can result in the equipment/supply manufactured containing PFAS.
 If necessary, materials in question can be sampled and analyzed for PFAS, or thorough decontamination and collection of equipment blanks can provide sufficient quality assurances.
 Ultimately, a sampling program should produce defensible data, and the best way to protect the integrity of samples is to ensure they are not compromised by contaminants originating from sampling equipment or otherwise.